• Skip to primary navigation

 Instructions

-120 ml milk, 40 g unsalted butter, 2 cardamom pods, 2 cloves, ½ teaspoon vanilla bean paste, a few drops of almond extract
+120 ml milk, 42 g unsalted butter, 2 cardamom pods, 2 cloves, 1 teaspoon vanilla extract, 80 ml water

-500 g strong white bread flour, 10 g fine sea salt, 75 g caster sugar, 10 g dried active yeast, finely grated zest of 2 blood oranges, 1 tablespoon ground cinnamon, ¼ teaspoon ground cardamom, ½ teaspoon freshly grated nutmeg, 2 large eggs, 75 ml water
+455 g strong white bread flour, 45 g cocoa powder, 10 g fine sea salt, 75 g caster sugar, 10 g dried active yeast, 1 tablespoon orange zest, 1 tablespoon ground cinnamon, ยผ teaspoon ground cardamom, ยฝ teaspoon freshly grated nutmeg

-• Whilst the dough is proving, halve the dried cherries and soak in the juice of half a blood orange.
+• Whilst the dough is proofing, prepare the cherries by cutting in half and soaking in the juice from ยฝ an orange.
+Set aside.

 Prevent your screen from going dark